Welcome to C7: New Players Start Here

 Status

 At this stage, C7 is not yet a fully playable game, but becomes a little bit closer every month.
-Take the latest release for a spin, leave some feedback, and follow this forum for updates.
+Take the latest release for a spin, leave some feedback, and follow this subforum for updates.
 User discussion happens here at CivFanatics, development activity happens on GitHub, and a bit of both happen on Discord.

-The current release is an early pre-alpha with basic engine mechanics and artwork, and is available from the project homepage at c7-game.github.io.
+The current release is an early pre-alpha with basic engine mechanics and some artwork, and is available from the project homepage at c7-game.github.io.
 We will be making periodic releases that introduce new and improved mechanics, graphics, mod capabilities, and more.

-Sample screenshot from Babylon 0.1
+Sample screenshot from C7 Carthage 0.2

 Release threads